sdc-china/IDA-doc/_posts/2018-11-03-references-test-command.md

 ### **randomNumber**

-Generate a specified length random number with key.
+Generate a random number of a specified length with a key.

 - Parameters